Coiot/cbr-main/src/albums/episode3.md

 - scene_number: 17
   scene_title: "EXPAND NDONGO"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode3-scene17.jpg
   narration: "<p>Ah, the African people.
 They are truly magnificent!
-I remember travelling to Zimbabwe, and apparently they had this new installation called the “Mausoleum of Halicarnassus” which was really interesting to me!
+I remember traveling to Zimbabwe, and apparently they had this new installation called the “Mausoleum of Halicarnassus” which was really interesting to me!
 I even paid a local artist to sketch me standing next to it while it looked like I was holding it up.
 (Sadly, I was 2 inches off and now it just looks like I’m using magical powers to hold it up instead) Ndongo, the people of the funny names, were also very welcoming as long as you didn’t mention that their name had the word “Dong” in it.</p>"
 - scene_number: 18
   scene_title: "Cthulhu"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode3-scene18.jpg